komodorio/docs/docs/Integrations/Datadog-Monitor-Notification.md

 To use DataDog variables in monitor notifications, there are two prerequisites imposed by DataDog:
 1. Make sure there are variables defined for: cluster name, namespace, service name.
-2. make sure monitor query is grouped by these tags.
+2. Make sure the tags are used in the monitor, or grouped by them.

 ### Link Setup